kristenmabry/matrices/README.md

 # Matrices

-C++ program that deals with matrices
+C++ program that deals with matrices using a linked list

 Current Functions:
 - Determinant